ChristianNikodemus/myFilms-Angular-client/README.md

 ## TypeDoc Documentation

+### View TypeDoc Documentation

 To open the TypeDoc documentation, simply navigate to docs folder at the first level of this project, then find the index.html file and open it within your internet browser.

+### Run TypeDoc Documentation Server

-In order to actually build the documentation, run the command `http-server doc` in terminal within this project.
-Then navigate to `http://localhost:8080`, or `http://localhost:` + the last 4 digits of the address shown beneath "Available on:" in your terminal.
+In order to run the documentation on a server, navigate to this project within the terminal, and enter the command: `http-server docs`.
+Then navigate to `http://localhost:8080` in your browser.

+### Build TypeDoc Documentation

+You may want to re-build the documentation, which is a benefit for if say for example, if another contributor adds additional TypeDoc comments.
+You can this by navigating to the project within the terminal and entering the command: `npx typedoc --out docs src/app/**/*.ts`, this will compile the comments to the docs folder at the main level of the project.

 ## Further help